 The 901 provides good uphill traction when seated or out of the saddle.
-The front end doesn't lift and wander on steep climbs.
-Though it doesn't feel as planted and connected as the Specialized Fuse, or some of the other hardtails tested with steeper head angles.
-Climbing with the longer wheelbase also takes some adjusting to.
-For a handful of rides the Whyte feels clumsy and awkward in tight turns or technical sections.
+The front end doesn't lift and wander on steep climbs, though it doesn't feel as planted and connected as the Specialized Fuse, or some of the other hardtails tested with steeper head angles.
+Climbing with the longer wheelbase also takes some adjustment.
+For a handful of rides, the Whyte feels clumsy and awkward in tight turns or technical sections.
 The low bottom bracket had testers hitting pedals and crank arms more often than expected when navigating technical climbs.
 Over time all of our testers adjusted to the bike and it didn't feel nearly as disconnected.

 Whyte built the 901 with a pretty impressive set of components given the $1,499 price tag.
 There are a few items we suggest adding or upgrading to the bike.
 For the most part, the 901 should provide good, reliable, performance for the majority of riders and trails.

 The 901 comes with a RockShox Recon RL Gold fork with 130mm of travel.
 The gold is a step up from the standard Recon RL fork and the performance improvements are noticeable.
 It still features 32mm stanchions as the standard Recon RL but has the "fast black coating" found on some higher-end Rockshox forks.
-This fork was noticeably smoother and more plush feeling than the base-level Rockshox Recon RL that is found on the Devinci Kobain Deore, as well as the Manitou fork found on the Specialized Fuse.
+This fork was noticeably smoother and plusher feeling than the base-level Rockshox Recon RL that is found on the Devinci Kobain Deore, as well as the Manitou fork found on the Specialized Fuse.
 Despite the improvement, the Recon RL Gold still falls well short in stiffness, tunability, and performance compared to the Rockshox Yari found on the Commencal Meta AM HT.
 Our testers found that the fork needed higher air pressure than expected to provide the necessary mid-stroke and bottom-out support.
 The higher pressure decreases the small bump sensitivity.

 Wheels and Tires